 (3) No liability shall attach to a member, or the deputy of a member, of the Commission, or a member of a legal aid committee, or a member or substitute member of a review committee, for any act or omission by him, or by the Commission or committee, in good faith and in the exercise or purported exercise of his or its powers or functions, or in the discharge or purported discharge of his or its duties under this Act.

-[Section 63 inserted by No. 126 of 1982 s.
+[Section 63 inserted: No. 126 of 1982 s.
 21.]

 63A.
 Director may require practitioner to supply information